Cold Weather Gear Guide: How to Dress for Winter Work

 We’ve come a long way from the winter hats your mom made you wear as a kid and face masks that immediately make you a bank heist suspect.
 Look for moisture-wicking, quick-drying materials (like polyester fleece or microfiber) and a snug, stretch-fit design to keep warmth in and make for easy layering, including use with a hard hat.

-Like a scarf, face mask and hat all in one.
-Balaclavas have become popular on worksites for their versatility, breathable/moisture-wicking comfort and ability to fit under head protection.
+Balaclavas are like a scarf, face mask and hat all in one.
+They have become popular on worksites for their versatility, breathable/moisture-wicking comfort and ability to fit under head protection.

 Thermal liners are designed for hard hat compatibility for a boost of warmth underneath head protection.
 Though not as versatile (or fun to say) as a a balaclava, options like pockets for warming packs, optional facemasks and advanced heat-boosting fabrics allow workers to customize comfort and protection in changing conditions.

-Need FR protection with your thermal liner?
+Need flame resistant (FR) protection with your thermal liner?
 Avoid what’s commonly called “single wash” FR treatment.

 Winter liners that are made of polyester with topical FR treatments are often inaccurately believed or reported to be FR-compliant.
 The topical treatment does help the liner self-extinguish, but only after the flame source is removed.
 As long as the flame is present, polyester will do what polyester does—melt, drip and burn.
 Treated polyester products do not meet any FR garment standard appropriate for arc flash or flash fire hazards such as ASTM F1506 or NFPA 2112.

 If the job calls for workers to wear clothing compliant to any of the FR garment standards, it is critical that they do not wear PPE with a topical FR treatment.
-Instead, make sure PPE is made with trusted, compliant materials like Nomex® or modacrylic blends and sewn with flame-resistant Nomex® or meta-aramid threads per the appropriate FR performance requirements.
+Instead, make sure PPE is made with trusted, compliant materials like Nomex or meta-aramid threads per the appropriate FR performance requirements.

 Thermal Bump Caps